-#6 Updated by pcreech over 1 year ago
+#6 Updated by pcreech about 3 years ago

 Given current workload, I think it's more prudent to get this into pulp-packaging than pursuing the epel route ourselves.
 If at such time it is added in to epel we can stop shipping it.
 But there have been many times where we needed to update the version or backport a fix ourselves in the past anyways, which also leans me towards the upstream route instead of epel.

 There's mentioning of patching the builds here as well...
 Do we need to makes sure the changes get propogated, or are we going to update to a newer celery version with the fix for the builds we control?

-#7 Updated by dalley over 1 year ago
+#7 Updated by dalley about 3 years ago

 Well, unfortunately there isn't an official celery release yet which includes that fix.
 The most current release is 4.1.0, which was released prior to our patch being merged.
 However, they have offered Brian the opportunity to create a 4.1.1 release, so it remains an option.

 edit: I asked the Celery developers if they have a timeline for a new release - apparently 4.2 is being released fairly soon, only one blocker left.

 My thought was that it's probably better to stick with what is in Fedora for now, since that has been tested the most thoroughly.
 I'm not sure where using a very new release would fall in terms of risk management for downstream.
 I'm open to the idea of using a newer release mostly because it looks like there are almost no new features in 4.1 and 4.2 and a lot of bugfixes, some of which at a glance might be relevant.